LEVIXDDLMAO/Sonic.EXE_3.0-SC/example_mods/data/readme.txt

-Put your custom charts and song scripts here
+Put your custom charts here